emulatoriu/VieWebCurriculum/chapter1/Movienator/README.md

 ### Create a route to add a new movie
 1. A GET route should be created for the /movies/new URL that renders an HTML form for adding a new movie
 2. The form should submit a POST request to the /movies URL with the movie data
-3. A POST route should be created for the /movies URL that adds a new movie object to the movies variable and redirects to the /movies URL
+3. A POST route should be created for the /movies URL that adds a new movie object to the movies variable and redirects to the /movies URL (of the GET route)

 ### Create a route to display a single movie
 1. A GET route should be created for the /movies/:id URL, where :id is the ID of a specific movie